-Sometimes, drug possession and DWI go hand-in-hand.
+Sometimes, drugs and DWI go hand-in-hand.
 Alcohol is not the only substance that a person has to have in their system to be charged with DWI.
 Pursuant to Minnesota Statute §169A.20, a person can also be charged with DWI if drugs are in their blood or urine.
 In addition, an individual can be charged with DWI due to being intoxicated with alcohol and then have a second charged placed upon them because they are in possession of drugs.
 There are a number of combinations that exist that can result in a unique set of charges against you.
 These charges can be successfully challenged with the help of your Minnesota DWI lawyer.

 DWI With A Controlled Substance